TechMasteryLabs/sql-ai-embeddings-workshop/docs/5-create-a-chat-app.md

 ## Create a web application user

-In this section, we are going to create a web application user that the Chainlit application will use.
+In this section, we are going to create a limited privilege web application user that the Chainlit application will connect to the database with.
 Its never a good idea to have your sqladmin user be the user we connect to the database with in an application.

 1. Run the following SQL in a blank query editor in VS Code:

+    > [!KNOWLEDGE]
+    > **The ODBC database connection string used here contains the limited privilege user (aiuser) you just created.**

     ```SQL
     CREATE USER [aiuser] WITH PASSWORD = 'kAgH7e!0D$#';